rodhilton/resume/docs/resume_public.md

     * Created RESTful web services used by [Open Source Census](http://www.osscensus.org/) initiative aggregating thousands of data scans into warehouse data schema for queriability.

-    * Contributed to company-sponsored open source [OSS Discovery 2.0](http://ossdiscovery.sourceforge.net/) application.
+    * Contributed to company-sponsored open source [OSS Discovery 2.0](http://ossdiscovery.sourceforge.net/) scanner .
 Discovery used a set of rules, fingerprints, and heuristics to scan machines for open source software and report to the Open Source Census.

     * Developed OpenLogic Enterprise, a J2EE software system used by companies such as GM, Bank of America, and Fujitsu.
 Product was installed behind company firewalls and allowed administrators to remotely push and install open source components using automatic integration and configuration scripts.